Grzegorz Sandomierski

-Grzegorz Sandomierski ([ˈɡʐɛɡɔʂ sandɔˈmjɛrskʲi]; born 5 September 1989) is a Polish professional footballer who plays as a goalkeeper.
+Grzegorz Sandomierski ([ˈɡʐɛɡɔʂ sandɔˈmjɛrskʲi]; born 5 September 1989) is a Polish former professional footballer who played as a goalkeeper.
+He currently serves as the assistant goalkeeping coach of Ekstraklasa club Jagiellonia Białystok, and the head goalkeeping coach of the Poland national under-18 team.

 At international level, Sandomierski has represented the Poland senior team at UEFA Euro 2012.

 Club career

 Jagiellonia Bialystok

 Sandomierski's career began at Jagiellonia Białystok, starting in the reserve side from 2006.
 He played in four games and then was loaned out to Lech Poznań.
-He made two appearances in the third division, after which he returned to Jagiellonia.
-In the 2007–08 season, due to an injury to Jacek Banaszyński, Sandomierski made his début in a first league match with Cracovia in which he conceded two goals.
+He made two appearances in the fourth division, after which he returned to Jagiellonia.
+In the 2007–08 season, due to an injury to Jacek Banaszyński, Sandomierski made his Ekstraklasa debut against Cracovia in which he conceded two goals.
 By the end of the competition, he appeared in four other matches.
-Sandomierski then sustained a serious injury which excluded him from the game for half a year.
-In January 2009 he was loaned to Ruch Wysokie Mazowieckie, where he played as first choice goalkeeper.
-Prior to the 2009–10 season, he returned to Bialystok.
+Sandomierski then sustained a serious injury which excluded him from play for half a year.
+In January 2009, he was loaned to Ruch Wysokie Mazowieckie, where he played as a first choice goalkeeper.
+Prior to the 2009–10 season, he returned to Białystok.
 Sandomierski got his chance for Jagiellonia after Rafał Gikiewicz suffered a poor run of form.
 During his time at Jagiellonia, for six matches in a row, Sandomierski kept a clean sheet.
 His streak lasted 564 minutes, a club record, and ended in a clash with Ruch Chorzów.

 Genk

-In August 2011, Sandomierski signed a five-year contract with Belgian champions K.R.C.
-Genk, as a replacement for Thibaut Courtois.
+In August 2011, Sandomierski signed a five-year contract with Belgian champions Genk, as a replacement for Thibaut Courtois.